cloudfoundry/app-runtime-interfaces-infrastructure/docs/concourse_minor_version_upgrade.md

    terragrunt run-all apply
    ```

-4. Set back to previous version of `fly` binary
+4. Set back to the previous version of the `fly` binary